XeraPlugins/LeeesNC/README.md

 ---

+permission: Leee.nc

 Spigot name colour plugin for anarchy servers
-Please join my discord http://discord.6b6t.org and ask me before you make your own version or if you need help
+Please join my discord https://discord.gg/c3mcgHqbMV and ask me Leeewith3Es before you make your own version or if you need help